 Objective A.2.
-Support state, and local cyber protection.
+Support state, and local cybersecurity protection.

-Outcome: Potential threats to Mississippi critical infrastructure identified and addressed Outcome: Increased outreach to the public and private sector Outcome: Training provided to state and local Information Technology Specialist.
+Potential threats to Mississippi critical infrastructure identified and addressed Increased outreach to the public and private sector Training provided to state and local Information Technology Specialists and cybersecurity professionals.

 A.2.1 Strategy: Provide rapid response and mitigation of cyber threats in Mississippi.